 From the desk of Jo-Ann Ryan

-During the course of my qualitative career, clients and colleagues have told me that one of my strengths is being able to establish rapport with people from all walks of life.
-So I would like to share what I have learned about fostering trust and encouraging candid responses:
+During the course of my lengthy qualitative career, clients and colleagues have told me that one of my strengths is being able to establish rapport with people from all walks of life.
+So I wanted to share what I have learned about fostering trust and encouraging candid responses:

-Setting expectations upfront.
+- Setting expectations upfront.
 This seems basic but it’s important.
 When the moderator informs respondents about what to expect during a qualitative interview or group discussion (e.g., the length, the topic, the purpose, recording of the research, observers/listeners, etc.), it increases their comfort level and makes them more likely to share their thoughts and feelings.
 Believe me, it is worth taking the time to do this.

-Showing respondents unconditional positive regard (UPR).
-A good moderator should convey to respondents that all perspectives and opinions are welcome and respected.
+- Showing respondents unconditional positive regard.
+What I mean by that is the moderator should convey to respondents that all perspectives and opinions are welcome and respected.
 It begins with the moderator’s belief and attitude that everyone has something to offer – an opinion, an idea, or an experience — a potential nugget that could make the entire project worthwhile.
-During introductions, set the tone by acknowledging each person by name and thanking them for sharing information about themselves.
+During introductions, I set the tone by acknowledging each person by name and thanking them for sharing information about themselves.